Resources for Water Purveyors

 Fire sprinklers improve community infrastructure and protect residents and firefighters for generations to come.

-Nine out of every 10 structure fire deaths happen at home.
+Eight out of every 10 structure fire deaths happen at home.
 Fire sprinklers provide fast and automatic protection that prevents injuries and saves the lives of residents as well as firefighters.
 Sprinklers also protect property.

 - Sprinklers are connected along a network of piping, typically hidden behind walls and ceilings.